fredboudon/plantgl-jupyter/README.md

 jupyter lab --notebook-dir=./examples
 ```

+## Docker

-### Run jupyter as docker container locally
+Run jupyter as docker container locally.

-Tag `latest` might not be up-tp-date since docker is primarily used for binder
+Tag `latest` might not always be up-to-date since docker is primarily used for binder

 ```
 docker pull jvail/plantgl-jupyter:0.1.19